Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 Page 1 (Back of Cover)

-Motovid clinics aim to be a school/learning environment.
+MotoVid clinics aim to be a school/learning environment.
 While they do host track days, their numerically designated track skills curriculum appeals to the needs of anyone in search of advanced motorcycle training.
-The 3:1 student-to-coach ratio makes sure riders get everything they can from a single course in intimately personalized form (I just happened to know Jason H, Jovani R and Amber M, making my take away that much better).
+The 3:1 student-to-coach ratio makes sure riders get everything they can from a single course in intimately personalized form (I just happened to know Jason H, Jovani R and Amber M, making my takeaway that much better).

 Session 1

 The coach/group introductions are friendly, concise and communicative, void of any "authority" based intimidation.
 Contrast in skill sets, be it between attendees or coaches, is a welcome ingredient for discussion and reflection.
-The instructors don't "judge" riders, instead exploring their pre-session view on goals they've tasked themselves with.
+The instructors don't "judge" riders, instead exploring their pre-session view of goals they've tasked themselves with.

 At the start, one laughable memory fell in our lap as we found ourselves bump starting a fellow rider's FZ6R.
 Seems his battery was suffering from vampire draw (dark power loss).
 The instance repeated itself before session two, high-revs eventually offering enough charge to turn the starter.